MiniDisc: MDLP

-In 2000, Sony announced MDLP (MiniDisc Long Play), which added new recording modes based on a new codec called ATRAC3.
-In addition to the standard, high-quality mode, now called SP, MDLP adds LP2 mode, which allows double the recording time – 160 minutes on an 80-minute disc – of good-quality stereo sound, and LP4, which allows four times more recording time – 320 minutes on an 80-minute disc – of medium-quality stereo sound.
+In 2000, Sony announced MDLP (MiniDisc Long Play), which added new recording modes based on the new codec ATRAC3.
+In addition to the standard, high-quality mode, now called SP, MDLP adds LP2 mode, which doubles the recording time – 160 minutes on an 80-minute disc – of good-quality stereo sound, and LP4, which allows four times more recording time – 320 minutes on an 80-minute disc – of medium-quality stereo sound.

 The bitrate of the standard SP mode is 292 kbit/s, and it uses separate stereo coding with discrete left and right channels.
 LP2 mode uses a bitrate of 132 kbit/s and also uses separate stereo coding.
-The last mode, LP4, has a bitrate of 66 kbit/s and uses joint stereo coding.
-The sound quality is noticeably poorer than the first two modes, but is sufficient for many uses.
+The third mode, LP4, has a bitrate of 66 kbit/s and uses joint stereo coding.
+The sound quality is noticeably degraded compared to the other two modes, but is sufficient for many uses.

 Tracks recorded in LP2 or LP4 mode play back as silence on non-MDLP players.

 NetMD

 Debuting in late 2001, NetMD recorders allow music files to be transferred from a computer to a recorder (but not in the other direction) over a USB connection.
 In LP4 mode, speeds of up to 32× real-time are possible and three Sony NetMD recorders (MZ-N10, MZ-N910, and MZ-N920) are capable of speeds up to 64× real-time.
 NetMD recorders all support MDLP.

-When transferring music in SP mode using NetMD with SonicStage, what is transferred is in fact padded LP2.
+When transferring music in SP mode using NetMD with SonicStage, what is transferred is actually padded LP2.
 That is to say that the quality of the music is that of LP2 but recorded as SP.

-NetMD is a proprietary protocol, and it was previously impossible to use it without proprietary software, such as SonicStage.
+NetMD is a proprietary protocol that initially required proprietary software such as SonicStage.
 A free *nix based implementation, libnetmd, has been developed.
 The library allows the user to upload SP files in full quality.
 In 2019, a programmer named Stefano Brilli compiled the linux-minidisc CLI into a web browser-based application, allowing users to transfer music via USB on modern devices.

 Hi-MD

-Hi-MD is the further development of the MiniDisc format.
+Hi-MD is a further development of the MiniDisc format.
 Hi-MD media will not play on non-Hi-MD equipment, including NetMD players.
 The Hi-MD format, introduced in 2004, marked a return to the data storage arena with its 1 GB discs and ability to act as a USB drive.
 Hi-MD units allow the recording and playback of audio and data on the same disc, and can write both audio and data to standard MiniDisc media – an 80-minute MiniDisc blank could be formatted to store 305 MB of data.